 This one is key!
 Please confirm that you’ve correctly set your “Auto-submit tax forms” status in Settings > Account Settings to indicate how you’d like your year-end forms handled.

-- Set the toggle to “Yes” if you wish for Wagepoint to automatically file your year-end forms with the Canada Revenue Agency (CRA) and Revenu Québec (RQ) on your behalf.
+- The toggle is set to "Yes" by default, unless you have changed this setting in the past.
+Set the toggle to “Yes” if you wish for Wagepoint to automatically file your year-end forms with the Canada Revenue Agency (CRA) and Revenu Québec (RQ) on your behalf.

 - Set the toggle to “No” if you wish to DIY, submitting your own tax forms to the government and your employees.